Patrizia Laquidara

-Patrizia Laquidara (Catania, October 29, 1972) is an Italian singer.
+Patrizia Laquidara (born October 29, 1972) is an Italian singer and writer.

 Biography

 Patrizia Laquidara was born in Catania, on the island of Sicily.
-When she was very young her family moved to a small town in northern Italy, region Veneto, province of Vicenza, where she began studying music and playing in piano bars during weekends.
+When she was very young her family moved to a small town in the province of Vicenza, Veneto, where she began studying music and playing in piano bars during weekends.

 In 1998 she attended a course at CET music school, as composer and singer of popular music of Lombardy and Veneto.
 This school is run by the well-known Mogol, who wrote the texts of Lucio Battisti songs.
 She is also interested in the music of many Mediterranean countries and in the music of central Europe and the Balkan region.
 She often tours Italy with her group, the Hotel Rif.

 In 1999 one of her songs, "Stella nascente", was included on an album titled Canzoni per Ornella Vanoni e Mario Lavezzi, but her true love at the time was for Brazilian music.
 Her first solo album, in 2001, was titled Para você querido Caé (For you, dear Caetano) and was dedicated to the Brazilian singer Caetano Veloso.

 Just after this album, her song "Agisce", written with the collaboration of Bungaro, won the Città di Recanati prize for best music and interpretation.

 In 2003, she participated in the Sanremo Music Festival with the song "Lividi e fiori" and won the Mia Martini Critics Prize and the Alex Baroni prize for best interpretation.
 The same year she released her second album, titled Indirizzo portoghese, and sang its songs during the tour Indirizzo portoghese live.

 At the same time, she developed many other projects, collaborating with the pianist Debora Petrina or composing songs for the soundtrack of the 2005 movie Manuale d'amore, directed by Giovanni Veronesi.
 The song "Noite e luar", in Portuguese, became well known in Italy.

 In 2006, she participated in the international festival of ethnic and contemporary music named "Suoni dell'altro mondo" (Sounds from another world) and also in the Premio Tenco.

 In 2007, she released her third album, Funambola, produced by Arto Lindsay and Patrick Dillett.
 The album was dedicated to the tightrope walker Philippe Petit, who walked on a steel wire between the towers of the World Trade Center in New York City.
 She also received the Gold Mask Prize for Popular Music Singer from the Bologna Conservatory.